trueheart78/gem_lookup/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
+Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org][rubygems site].
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `gem_lookup.gem_spec` file to [rubygems.org][rubygems site].

 ## Contributing